yostane/learning-ai/docs/src/use/README.md

 Code fixing is a prompt engineering technique that involves providing a code fix for a given code snippet or function.
 This technique is useful for developers who want to fix bugs or issues in their code or for those who want to improve the quality of their code.

-### Scoped refactoring
+### Refactoring

-Scoped code refactor is a prompt engineering technique that involves providing a code refactoring of a given code snippet or function within a specific scope.
+Code refactor is a prompt engineering technique that involves providing a code refactoring of a given code snippet or function within a specific scope.
 This technique is useful for developers who want to refactor their code within a specific context or for those who want to improve the readability and maintainability of their code.

-### Data mock
+### Data mocking

 Mock data generation is a prompt engineering technique that involves providing a mock data set for a given code snippet or function.
 This technique is useful for developers who want to test their code with mock data or for those who want to generate test data for their projects.
 It avoid creating manually fake data for testing.